 We will also give you the skinny on each of these brilliant biophilic design options that provide calm and other wellness benefits including noise and air pollutant reduction (along with the mental benefits of attention restoration and focus).

-The first “edition” of this article (a few years ago) addressed that green walls are appearing more and more frequently in the workplace, the public space and in homes and our thoughts about what a wonderful thing that is for all of our well being.
+The first “edition” of this article (a few years ago) addressed that green walls are appearing more and more frequently in the workplace, the public space, and residential spaces, and our thoughts about what a wonderful thing that is for all of our well-being.

 Firstly, “The prevalent approach to sustainability [in architecture and design] is still missing a key ingredient: nature itself.”

 Secondly (and we get to quote Stephen Kellert himself who is sadly no longer with us but whose words and wisdom continue to resonate and inspire):

 “By ignoring the human need to connect with nature and place, low-impact designs are often experientially and aesthetically deficient,”

 Yes, biomorphic patterns and forms are wonderful and they evoke nature and complement biophilia and other green elements such as moss walls and living walls.